wangqian1992511/LeetCode/105 Construct Binary Tree from Preorder and Inorder Traversal/readme.txt

 {root value; preorder for left sub-tree; preorder for right sub-tree}

 By know, we can call the same function for both left and right sub-tree.
 We need O(n) time to find the root value.
-So, by Master Theorem, the whole time complexity is O(nlog(n)).
+So, by Master Theorem, the average time complexity is O(nlog(n)), and the worst time complexity is O(n^2).